This low calorie, nutrient dense fruit comes with a host of health benefits.

 - Magnesium: 3% of the RDI

-Summary: Grapefruit is low in calories and also provides a significant amount of fiber, vitamins, minerals and antioxidants.
+Grapefruit is low in calories and provides a significant amount of fiber, vitamins, minerals, and antioxidants.

 Eating grapefruit regularly may be beneficial for your immune system.

-It's prized for its high content of vitamin C, which has antioxidant properties known to protect your cells from harmful bacteria and viruses (2).
+It’s prized for its high vitamin C content.
+Vitamin C has antioxidant properties known to protect your cells from harmful bacteria and viruses (2).

-Many other vitamins and minerals found in grapefruit are known to benefit immunity, including vitamin A, which has been shown to help protect against inflammation and several infectious diseases (8, 9).
+Many other vitamins and minerals found in grapefruit are known to benefit immunity, including vitamin A. Vitamin A has been shown to help protect against inflammation and several infectious diseases (

-Grapefruit also provides small amounts of B vitamins, zinc, copper and iron, which all work together in the body to promote immune system function.
-They also help maintain the integrity of your skin, which acts as a protective barrier to infection (10).
+Grapefruit also provides small amounts of B vitamins, zinc, copper, and iron.
+These all work together in the body to promote immune system function.
+They also help maintain the integrity of your skin, which acts as a protective barrier to infection (

-Summary: Grapefruit may benefit your immune system, as it contains several vitamins and minerals known for their role in preventing infection.
+Grapefruit may benefit your immune system.
+It contains several vitamins and minerals known for their role in protecting the body against infection.

-Other studies have found similar weight-reducing effects.
-For instance, one study found that participants experienced a reduced waist size when they consumed grapefruit daily with their meals (20, 21).
+Several studies have found weight-reducing effects associated with consuming grapefruit.
+For instance, one study found that participants experienced a reduced waist size when they consumed grapefruit daily with their meals (

-This isn't to say that grapefruit will produce weight loss on its own, but adding it to an already healthy diet may prove to be beneficial.
+This isn’t to say that grapefruit will produce weight loss on its own, but adding it to an already balanced, nutritious diet may prove to be beneficial.

-Summary: Eating grapefruit before meals may be helpful for weight loss.
-Its fiber and water can promote fullness and reduce calorie intake.
+Eating grapefruit before meals may help with weight loss.
+Its fiber and water content can promote fullness and reduce calorie intake.

 Insulin is a hormone that regulates many processes in your body.
-For example, it's involved in many aspects of your metabolism, but it's most commonly known for its role in blood sugar control (22).
+It’s involved in many aspects of your metabolism, but it’s most commonly known for its role in blood sugar control (

-Eating grapefruit may help control insulin levels and thus have the ability to reduce your likelihood of becoming insulin resistant (19).
+Eating grapefruit may help control insulin levels, meaning it may have the ability to reduce your likelihood of becoming insulin resistant (

-In one study, subjects who ate half of a fresh grapefruit before meals experienced a significant reduction in both insulin levels and insulin resistance, compared to the group that didn't eat grapefruit (19).
+In one study, subjects who ate half of a fresh grapefruit before meals experienced a significant reduction in both insulin levels and insulin resistance, compared with the group of people who didn’t eat grapefruit (

 Regularly consuming grapefruit is thought to improve heart health by reducing risk factors for heart disease, such as high blood pressure and cholesterol.

-In one study, people who ate grapefruit three times daily for six weeks experienced significant reductions in blood pressure over the course of the study.
-They also showed improvements in total cholesterol and "bad" LDL cholesterol levels (21).
+In one study, people who ate grapefruit 3 times daily for 6 weeks experienced significant reductions in blood pressure over the course of the study.
+They also showed improvements in total cholesterol and LDL (bad) cholesterol levels (

 These effects are likely due to the important nutrients that grapefruit contains, which play a role in keeping your heart functioning properly.

-Second, the fiber in grapefruit may also boost heart health, given that a high fiber intake is associated with lower blood pressure and cholesterol levels (17).
+Second, the fiber in grapefruit may also boost heart health, given that a high fiber intake is associated with lower blood pressure and cholesterol levels.

 Here’s an overview of the most important antioxidants in grapefruit:

-- Vitamin C: A powerful, water-soluble antioxidant that is present in high amounts in grapefruit.
-It may protect cells from damage that often leads to heart disease and cancer (35).
+- Vitamin C. This is a powerful, water-soluble antioxidant that is present in high amounts in grapefruit.
+It may protect cells from damage that often leads to heart disease and cancer (

-- Beta-carotene: It's converted into vitamin A in the body and thought to help reduce the risk of some chronic conditions, including heart disease, cancer and eye-related disorders like macular degeneration (36).
+- Beta-carotene.
+It’s converted into vitamin A in the body and is thought to help reduce the risk of some chronic conditions, including heart disease, cancer, and eye-related disorders like macular degeneration (

-- Lycopene: Known for its potential ability to prevent the development of certain types of cancer, especially prostate cancer.
-May also help slow the growth of tumors and decrease the side effects of common cancer treatments (37, 38).
+- Lycopene.
+This is known for its potential ability to prevent the development of certain types of cancer, especially prostate cancer.
+It may also help slow the growth of tumors and decrease the side effects of common cancer treatments (

-- Flavanones: Their anti-inflammatory properties have been shown to reduce blood pressure and cholesterol levels, reducing the risk of heart disease (39, 40).
+- Flavanones.
+Their anti-inflammatory properties have been shown to reduce blood pressure and cholesterol levels, reducing the risk of heart disease (

 Consuming grapefruit may reduce your risk of developing kidney stones, which result from a buildup of waste materials in the kidneys.

-These waste materials are products of metabolism that are normally filtered through the kidneys and removed from the body in urine.
+These waste materials are products of metabolism that are typically filtered through the kidneys and removed from the body in urine.

 Grapefruit contains a lot of water and is, therefore, very hydrating.
 In fact, water makes up most of the fruit’s weight.

-There are almost 4 ounces (118 ml) of water in half of a medium grapefruit, which accounts for about 88% of its total weight (1).
+There are almost 4 ounces (118 ml) of water in half of a medium-sized grapefruit, which accounts for about 88% of its total weight (1).